Jeremy Davidson (actor)

 Jeremy Davidson (born Jeremy Michael Greenberg; December 24, 1971) is an American actor, writer, and director.

 Career

 He has been featured as Jack Randall, Kitty's love interest in the television series Brothers & Sisters.
 He appeared in five seasons of the Lifetime series Army Wives as MSG Chase Moran.
 He played recurring characters on the ABC TV 2011-12 series Pan Am, the NBC TV 2013 series Do No Harm, and season 6 of the USA Network series Royal Pains.

 Personal life

-Davidson is married to actress Mary Stuart Masterson; the couple has four children.
+Davidson is married to actress Mary Stuart Masterson; the couple have four children.
 They met in 2004 during a production of Cat on a Hot Tin Roof and married two years later.
 He was previously married to Shari Berkowitz.